protontypes/open-sustainable-technology/README.md

 - [Carbon Mapper](https://carbonmapperdata.org/) - Accelerate local climate action globally by locating, quantifying and tracking methane leaks and CO2 point-sources from space.
 - [Radiant MLHub Python Client](https://github.com/radiantearth/radiant-mlhub) - Open community commons for geospatial training data, machine learning models, and standards to encourage collaboration and share information.
 - [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
+- [rwlts](https://github.com/brazil-data-cube/rwlts) - Support governments in making decisions about the impact of human activities on the environment, planning the use of natural resources, conserving biodiversity and monitoring climate change.

 ### Curated Lists